March 10, 2022

 CLIMBING MT.
 LEMMON

 The climb from the canyon up the side of Mt.
-Lemmon was consistent in its grade up until 6,000’ feet.
-So I put in a single earbud, turned up a podcast, and just put one foot in front of the other until I reached Romero Pass.
+Lemmon was consistent in its grade up to 6,000 feet.
+I put in a single earbud, turned up a podcast to distract me, and just put one foot in front of the other until I reached Romero Pass.

 One of the hikers was Cheez-it, the older guy I’d met at the bear box at Molino Campground yesterday afternoon (right before I went into town).
 During our break, I learned he was from southern Arizona and lived just west of Tucson.
 The AZT was virtually in his backyard.

-Meanwhile the other hiker was a guy in his late 20s named Carlisle whose name I’d seen in the trail registers over the past few days.
-Carlisle was from Utah, and said the Arizona Trail was his very long-distance hike.
+Meanwhile, the other hiker was a guy in his late 20s named Carlisle whose name I’d seen in the trail registers over the past few days.
+Carlisle was from Utah and said the Arizona Trail was his very long-distance hike.
 Wow!
 This trail had a lot of hard terrain and logistics to cut your teeth on.
-I was impressed he had the temerity to take on the AZT rather than trying our a shorter, easier adventure first.
+I was impressed he had the temerity to take on the AZT rather than trying out a shorter, easier adventure first.

 Right above our break spot, the AZT transitioned to something entirely new.
 The old dirt trail disappeared, and in its place, was an insane, calf-burning rock scramble.
 It wasn’t technical at all.
 It’s just that the trail was now mostly steep rock slabs and boulders with rock cairns marking the route.